danilo-perico/color_based_segmentation/README.md

 Python-opencv color segmentation with trackbars

-It uses moments to capture the mass center and the area of the segmented object.
+It uses moments to capture mass center and area of the segmented object.